URI-ABD/clam/CONTRIBUTING.md

 ## Pull Requests

 1. Fork the repository to your own GitHub account.
 You should make changes in your own fork and contribute back to the base repository (under URI-ABD) via pull requests.
+   - After cloning from your fork, you should run the tests to make sure that all is well: `cargo test --release`.
+   - If you get an error from Cargo saying that a manifest path could not be read, you may need to update the git submodules in the repository.
+Run `git submodule update --init` and try the running the tests again.
 2. Install [poetry](https://python-poetry.org/docs/#installation) on your system.
    - `curl -sSL https://install.python-poetry.org | python3 -`
 3. Make a python virtual environment with python 3.9.x.